schiroky/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 ### 🔵Privacy Statement <a name="privacy-statement"></a>

-Your privacy is important to us.
+Your privacy is important.
 [This privacy statement](https://privacy.microsoft.com/en-US/privacystatement) explains the personal data Microsoft processes, how Microsoft processes it, and for what purposes.

 ## 🟦Requirements <a name="requirements"></a>